 Want even more ideas for growing a business from a smartphone?
 This post has you covered!

-I wanted to take an extended break from this blog once Bryson arrived.
-With two other blogs to manage, cutting this one gave me a bit more flexibility on writing for myself.
+I wanted to take an extended break from this blog once each of my babies arrived.
+With other blogs to manage, cutting this one from my to-do list gave me a bit more flexibility on writing for myself.